stevenschobert/instafeed.js/README.md

 [![Build Status](https://travis-ci.com/stevenschobert/instafeed.js.svg?branch=master)](https://travis-ci.com/stevenschobert/instafeed.js)

-Instafeed is a simple way to display your Instagram photos on your website.
+Instafeed.js is a simple way to display your Instagram photos on your website.

-We're in the process of launching instafeed.js v2, powered by the new Instagram Basic Display API.
+We're in the process of launching Instafeed.js v2, powered by the new [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/).
 Guides and documentation are being created and will be added to the [project's wiki](https://github.com/stevenschobert/instafeed.js/wiki).

 See the [v2 migration guide](https://github.com/stevenschobert/instafeed.js/wiki/Version-2-migration-guide) for help on updating from v1, or a [basic demonstration with code examples](https://codepen.io/companionstudio/pen/rNVPGOz).